Call for Grant Proposals & Award Nominations

 How do I apply for grants?

-• Proposals should be a maximum of 1,350 words excluding references, budget, and CV.
+Proposals should be a maximum of 2,800 words following word/line counts for each section excluding title, references, and budget.

-• Figures, maps, and other visuals may be included directly in proposals.
+Figures, maps, and other visuals may be included directly in proposals and are encouraged.

-5. Applications failing to follow these instructions will be excluded from consideration for funding.
+Applications failing to follow these instructions will be excluded from consideration.

 What do we look for in proposals?

-• Pertain to non-human primates, their habitats, and the conservation thereof; including any associated animal or plant species, which share and influence the same landscape(s).
+Pertain specifically to non-human primates, their habitats, and the conservation thereof; including any associated animal or plant species, which share and influence the same landscape(s).

 What are my obligations if I am a grant recipient?